marcotoffolon/air2water/README.txt

-# air2water
-Model to predict Lake Surface Temperature (LST) using air temperature.

        .__       ________                  __
 _____  |__|______\_____  \__  _  _______ _/  |_  ___________
 \__  \ |  \_  __ \/  ____/\ \/ \/ /\__  \\   __\/ __ \_  __ \
  / __ \|  ||  | \/       \ \     /  / __ \|  | \  ___/|  | \/
 (____  /__||__|  \_______ \ \/\_/  (____  /__|  \___  >__|
      \/                  \/             \/          \/
+A model to predict Lake Surface Temperature (LST) using air temperature.
 Version 1.0 - August 2015

-Provided by sebastiano Piccolroaz and Marco Toffolon
+Provided by Sebastiano Piccolroaz and Marco Toffolon

 Department of Civil, Environmental, and Mechanical Engineering, University of Trento (Italy) email contacts: s.piccolroaz@unitn.it, marco.toffolon@unitn.it